Subratmishra1999/React-Native-Todo-App/README.md

 A basic todo app whose frontend has been designed with react-native and backend is in express.
 For saving the data I have used mongoose.
 It uses Mongo DB Database.
+Backend files are in another repository named as crud_api.